Zuni Cafe Restaurant Review, San Francisco

 None

 Zuni Cafe had above average service that was friendly.
 All food came out paced well.
 Classic food that is very accessible, no wonder they are always packed.
-Be sure to try the Burger during lunchtime or late night time.
+No fancy New American cuisine.
+Be sure to try the Burger during lunchtime or late night.

 Cocktails like the Mojito and Margarita were strong and well made.
-Zuni Cafe adds a 4% San Francisco Health Surchage to your bill.
+Zuni Cafe adds a 4% San Francisco Health Surcharge to your bill.